 How to Maintain Good Hygiene With Braces?

 Unfortunately, braces add to accumulate food particles and debris.
-Therefore, patients should place special care when wearing any type of braces.
+Therefore, patients should place special care when wearing any type of braces in Everett.
 We include some examples and advise on proper oral hygiene measures during orthodontic treatment with braces:

 Brushing is a key element of proper oral hygiene.
-During orthodontic treatment, orthodontists recommend using a soft bristle toothbrush.
-Patients should spend at least three minutes brushing each quadrant, trying to identify any food particles that might have got stuck.
+During orthodontic treatment, Everett orthodontists recommend using a soft bristle toothbrush.
+Patients should spend at least three minutes brushing each quadrant, trying to identify any food particles that might have gotten stuck.

 You can start brushing your upper teeth, starting from the lower part of your gums down to the brackets in an angled fashion.
 Then, repeat this same movement on the lower teeth several times and focus on teeth with an accumulation of food residues.

 It is also essential to use a small amount of toothpaste; this allows patients to see any residues.
 You can repeat the process if you consider it necessary.